-The cleanliness of your laboratory testing equipment is the key to eliminating cross contamination and the resulting delays caused by retesting.
-Employing manifolds and pumps with easy-to-clean or disposable designs will result in contamination-free devices - a welcome advantage when cleaning is required at least once daily in higher-throughput.
+The cleanliness of your laboratory equipment is the key to eliminating cross contamination and the resulting delays caused by retesting.
+Employing manifolds, pumps and funnels with easy-to-clean or disposable designs will result in contamination-free devices - a welcome advantage when cleaning is required at least once daily in high-throughput labs.